dhansel/IECDevice/README.md

 other models should do fine as the IEC bus is not particularly fast.
 Connect the IEC bus signals plus 5V supply to the "High Voltage" side and microcontroller pins plus 3.3V supply to the "Low Voltage" side.

-# IECDevice class

-(Take a look at the [IECBasicSerial](examples/IECBasicSerial/IECBasicSerial.ino) example to see a simple but functioning device implementation).
+## Implementing a basic device

+To implement a basic device using the IECDevice class you must do two things:
+  1. Derive a new class from the IECDevice class and implement the device's behavior in the new class
+  2. Call the IECDevice::begin() and IECDevice::task() functions within your main sketch functions.

+This section describes those steps based on the [IECBasicSerial](examples/IECBasicSerial/IECBasicSerial.ino) example.

-To implement a basic low-level device, create a new C++ class derived from IECDevice.
+First, a new class is defined and derived from the IECDevice class:

 ```
-class MyIECDevice : public IECDevice
+class IECBasicSerial : public IECDevice
 {
  public:
-  MyIECDevice(pinATN, pinCLK, pinDATA, pinRESET) : IECDevice(pinATN, pinCLK, pinDATA, pinRESET) {}
+  IECBasicSerial();

   virtual int8_t canRead();
   virtual byte   read();